uark-photon-team-01/photon/README.md

 9901 | Deadpool
 9902 | Wolverine

-Now you can see that the databse is inserts players through the app properly.
+Now you can see that the database is inserts players through the app properly.

 -----